artifacthub/hub/docs/www/content/_index.md

 # Welcome

 Welcome to the [Artifact Hub](https://artifacthub.io/) documentation.
-Artifact Hub is a web-based application that enables finding, installing, and publishing Kubernetes packages.
+Artifact Hub is a web-based application that enables finding, installing, and publishing Cloud Native packages.

 The documentation is organized in the following topics: